IlzeAmandaA/BayesianCNN-DNA/README.md

 # How to Use

 root directory
-- main.py : Trains a shallow MC-dropout CNN with the Adam optimization.
+- train.py : Trains a shallow MC-dropout CNN with the Adam optimization.
+- test.py : Returns the attention weights for the test set (see whether the sequence was identified)

 code directory
-- modelV2.py: Containts the gated-attention network.
+- model.py: Containts the gated-attention network.
 Within this file you can find the dimensionalities of the network, as well as its structure.
 The loss function is defined as corss-entropy loss (binary classification problem).

 - read_data.py: accesses the txt files, in this file you must specify the maximum length of the genes as the padding will be performed accordingly (MAX_LEGNTH parameter), as well as the data order (DATA_ORDER parameter) to keep the data loading order correct across participants